 “The field of education is starting to realize the importance of students’ social and emotional health on learning,” says Vance.
 “The ability to self-regulate, to understand feelings and emotions — that all plays a huge role in getting students to show up and learn.”
 DCPS Arts has embedded Social Emotional Academic Development (SEAD) directly into the curriculum, with built in support to assist teachers with being intentional about implementing the Casel five competencies for every student.

 Whether students are learning visual arts, music, theater, or dance, DCPS focuses on how art can be used to discuss themes and support discovery.
 While art curriculum typically focuses on physical mediums, digital is becoming an increasingly important way of creating and sharing art.
-Using the free Adobe Spark app and other Adobe Creative Cloud apps, DCPS brings digital art into the classroom and provides students with new ways to express and share themselves.
+Using the free Adobe Creative Cloud Express app and other Adobe Creative Cloud apps, DCPS brings digital art into the classroom and provides students with new ways to express and share themselves.

 Building a framework to empower students through art

 Art education at DCPS is centered around a framework that helps students learn to use their voice and develop critical problem-solving and communication skills.
 The framework focuses on six themes: